 Assertive Communication Style

-The assertive communication style is generally regarded as the best style because it combines the best elements of the other styles, is the most honest, and is most effective.
+The assertive communication style is generally regarded as the best style because it combines the best elements of the other styles and tends to be the most honest and effective.

-Assertive communication is direct communication, but it is not the same as aggressive.
+Assertive communication is direct communication, but it's not the same as aggressive.
 Assertive communication is based on mutual respect.

 As one psychologist expressed the difference among communication styles: “To be passive is to let others decide for you.
 To be aggressive is to decide for others.
 To be assertive is to decide for yourself.”

-• Take responsibility and stand up for their rights.
+- Take responsibility and stand up for their rights; and

-Assertive communication styles can be learned, and managers should.
+Assertive communication styles can be learned and managers should strive to teach these philosophies.

 How to Identify Assertive Communication Styles in the Workplace